ankitbioinfo/NiCo_v2/README.md

 </div>

-If you want to get barplot in pathway then use `display_plot_as='barplot'` in the following commands.
+In the case of pathway plot.
+If you want to visualize the pathway using barplot then please use the follwoing parameter `display_plot_as='barplot'` in the following commands.

 ```
 scov.pathway_analysis(cov_out,